 You have to think about Hulu as two separate things with mostly the same name.
 Hulu proper is the on-demand streaming service that has all kinds of movies and TV shows from a number of different places.
 Sometimes they're exclusive to Hulu — say, The Handmaid's Tale — and sometimes they pull from multiple studios.

-Hulu Live — also known as Hulu With Live TV — is exactly what it sounds like — it's live TV, available through Hulu.
+Hulu with Live TV is exactly what it sounds like — it's live TV, available through Hulu.

 Does Hulu with Live TV have a free trial?

-Yes, it does.
+Yes, there is a Hulu with Live TV free trial.
 First you'll have to sign up for Hulu itself.
-But new and existing Hulu customers (who don't already have Hulu With Live TV) can try it free for seven days.
+But new and existing Hulu customers (who don't already have or previously had Hulu With Live TV) can try it for free.
+The standard free trial is seven days, but right now Hulu is offering a month long free trial to Hulu (opens in new tab).

-If you decide to cancel Hulu Live before the end of the trial, your credit card won't be charged.
+If you decide to cancel Hulu with Live TV before the end of the trial, your credit card won't be charged.

-Hulu and Hulu With Live TV are available together for $64.99 a month.
+Hulu and Hulu with Live TV are available together for $69.99 a month.

-With your subscription you'll get more than 60 live channels (see the full list below), the ability to watch on two devices at one time, and the ability to record 50 hours of live TV onto cloud-based storage.
+With your subscription you can get more than 80 live channels (see the full list below), the ability to watch on two devices at one time and the ability to record 50 hours of live TV onto cloud-based storage.

 How to sign up for Hulu or Hulu with Live TV